Throw a Mad Scientist Lab Halloween Party!

 Image Credit: Beth Huntington

-Your guests will be both haunted and delighted by these snack-filled coffins that couldn't be easier to make.
+Your guests will be delighted by these snack-filled coffins that couldn't be easier to make.
 Simply add your favorite gummy worms or candies to wooden caskets and then add a faux or candy skeleton as a garnish!

 Image Credit: Beth Huntington

-Pop up a batch of 5 quarts of plain popcorn.
-Melt 3/4 cup of light corn syrup, 1/4 cup of butter, 3 cups of powdered sugar and one cup of marshmallows over the stovetop.
-Once melted, take it off the stovetop and mix the popcorn into the melted sugar concoction and form it into balls.
+Pop up 5 quarts of plain popcorn.
+Melt 3/4 cup of light corn syrup, 1/4 cup of butter, 3 cups of powdered sugar, and 1 cup of marshmallows on the stovetop.
+Once melted, take it off the stovetop and mix the popcorn into the melted sugar concoction, forming it into balls.

-Give these popcorn balls a jolt by adding some green food coloring.
-Add a few candy eyeballs and they'll be doing the "Monster Mash" in no time.
+Give these popcorn balls a jolt by adding some green food coloring along with a few candy eyeballs.

 Image Credit: Beth Huntington